 Tracking your food cost in some way is a critical component of running a successful business.
 The top three costs for restaurants are typically rent, staff pay, and food costs – it’s tough to have a solid understanding of your business and its profit potential without understanding how much you’re spending to operate it.

-You should track food cost because it will help you understand:
+You should track food costs because it will help you understand:

 - How you’re performing in comparison to other restaurants in your niche